kasisoft/remark-svelte-auto-import/README.md

 ```

 Though feasible the __script__ tag is somewhat annoying here as it's only reason for existence is to satisfy technical requirements.
-This is where this plugin __remark-svelte-auto-import__ comests into action.
+This is where this plugin __remark-svelte-auto-import__ comes into action.
 It integrates with the _remark_ infrastructure and generates these imports.
 Using it would change the above section to this one: